jingwei-a-zhang/WinAppSDK-Blog-Post/WinUI.md

 * Customizing windowing options so that the user can multitask with the app always on top or have a full immersive experience
 * Making the app single-instanced to reduce synchronization issues between instances

-**This blog is dedicated to showing you how to use WinUI 3 controls to create a simple working user interface.** I'll leave the content for [windowing](https://github.com/jingwei-a-zhang/test-MDfiles/blob/main/Windowing.md) and [single instancing](https://github.com/jingwei-a-zhang/test-MDfiles/blob/main/SingleInstancing.md) separately.
-I've posted the code used in this blog on [GitHub](https://github.com/jingwei-a-zhang/WinAppSDK-DrumPad/tree/b748f19d15fd7b3df10e24ebf5bb6a03bec6ada7) for your reference.
+This post is part 1 of the WinAppSDK blog series and **is dedicated to showing you how to use WinUI 3 controls to create a simple working user interface.** Part 2 and 3 are for  [windowing](https://github.com/jingwei-a-zhang/test-MDfiles/blob/main/Windowing.md) and [single instancing](https://github.com/jingwei-a-zhang/test-MDfiles/blob/main/SingleInstancing.md).
+I've posted the code used in today's post on [GitHub](https://github.com/jingwei-a-zhang/WinAppSDK-DrumPad/tree/b748f19d15fd7b3df10e24ebf5bb6a03bec6ada7) for your reference.

 ## Prerequisites
 1. Install tools for developing apps for Windows 10 and Windows 11 [here](https://docs.microsoft.com/en-us/windows/apps/windows-app-sdk/set-up-your-development-environment?tabs=vs-2022).